Caellian/blog/2024/rust_metaprogramming.md

 In many cases the compiler handles conversion automatically - allowing a const function call with runtime arguments.
-So in order for our types to stay in the type space, all conversion must happen inside it.
+So in order for our types to stay in the type level, all conversion must happen inside it.
 That's because constant functions deal with discrete values and we want to manipulate types.

 Rust allows handling of type projection via type aliases much as C++ does.
 In